givemehtml5/givemehtml5.github.io/_drafts/2015-9-25-Week-2-input-detection.md

 ## <a name="screen_touch"></a>Touch input

-The touch input is more tricky as
+The touch input is more tricky as the players has multiple fingers (hopefully) and he can press together different areas, with different fingers.